Patrick-Dolan/cSharpDevEnvTemplate-WebDBIdentity/README.md

 ## Setup/Installation Requirements

+* Make sure you have MySql Workbench installed on your computer.
+* Make sure to have dotnet-ef installed too.<br>
+<em>This project uses <code>dotnet-ef --version 3.0.0</code> which I have globally installed but you can install it however you want.
 * Download repo to your computer using either clone or the download link.
 * Open the project in VScode or your terminal/IDE of choice.
 * Create a <code>appsettings.json</code> file in the root directory of the project folder.
 And add the following code replacing anything in square brackets with the information it represents specific to the project database: